kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 ## Lab scenario
 In this lab, you will explore conditional access MFA, from the perspective of an admin and a user.
 As the admin will create a policy that will require a user to go through multi-factor authentication when accessing a cloud-based Microsoft Azure Management application.
 From a user perspective, you will see the impact of the conditional access policy, including the process to register for MFA.

-**Estimated Time**: 10-15 minutes
+## Task 1:  Reset the password for the user.

-## Task 1: In this task, you, as the admin, will reset the password for the user Debra Berger.
+In this task, you, as the admin, will reset the password for the user Debra Berger.
 This step is needed so you can initially sign in as the user in subsequent tasks.

 1. Open Microsoft Edge.
 In the address bar enter **portal.azure.com**.